fiskaltrust/rollout-doc/how-to/how-to-switch-scu.md

 In this case, the exchange is straightforward and consists of the following steps:

-### SCU is in the same cashbox as the queue
+### SCU is in the same CashBox as the queue

-1. Remove old SCU from the Cashbox in the fiskaltrust.Portal
+1. Remove old SCU from the CashBox in the fiskaltrust.Portal
-2. Add the new SCU to the Cashbox
+2. Add the new SCU to the CashBox
 3. Connect the Queue with the new SCU
 4. Publish the configuration update ("Rebuild configuration")
 5. Restart the fiskaltrust.Middleware

-### SCU is located in another Cashbox
+### SCU is located in another CashBox

 1. Connect the Queue with the new SCU in the fiskaltrust.Portal
 2. Publish the configuration update ("Rebuild configuration")